-Did you know…
+Did you know? …

 Testing at Better2Know is fast, easy and painless.
 Our clinics will usually ask you to provide a urine sample.
-If you require a swab of the throat or rectum we can arrange this for you too, please let our booking team know.
+If you require a swab of the throat or rectum, we can arrange this for you.
+Please let our booking team know.

 Pregnant women with the infection can have higher rates of miscarriage, infection of the amniotic sac and fluid, preterm birth, and Preterm Premature Rupture of Membranes (PPROM).
 Mothers can transmit the bacteria to their unborn child during pregnancy or labour.
 Newborn infants can develop an infection most commonly in the eyes and may eventually go blind if left untreated.